nobleactual17/IOT-URBAN-AIR-MONITORING-/README.md

   step 3: Connect to Serial Monitor
    - Set the baud rate to `115200`
    - You should see temperature, humidity and methane level readings

+Your server should be ready to receive HTTP POST data. :)